pollyzoid/tlr-resources/README.md

 ## Function dumps
 Here both progfuncs and strfuncs files are just copy-pasted from IDA string list and disasm listing.

+## Structs
+Currently only contains table enums and some basic structs dumped from IDA.
+After I go through the table metadata stuff, I should be able to generate accurate structs and will fill this folder more.

 ## Addresses
 All addresses here are absolute.
 The image's base address is `0x10900000`, so the offset can be calculated with that.